-- A maximum of two people at a time should occupy an elevator.
-We encourage priority use of elevators by disabled visitors.
+- We encourage priority use of elevators by disabled visitors.

-- Encourage visitors to use the interior bridges/ramps to reduce use of elevators.
-Signage will be posted to remind occupants to “Take the interior bridges between floors when possible.”
+- Visitors are encouraged to use the interior bridges/ramps to reduce use of elevators.

 - Tape on the floors or similar markers near elevators and other common areas will designate distances between occupants to assure social distancing.
 Signs to remind visitors to maintain social distancing will be posted at inside and outside elevators.

 - Break rooms will remain open to accommodate use of microwaves and other shared facilities.

 - Break rooms are not to be used for eating.